The Enterprise Investment Scheme (EIS)

 There are five current EIS tax reliefs:

-- Capital Gains Tax Freedom – No Capital Gains Tax payable on disposal of shares after three years provided the EIS initial income tax relief was given and not withdrawn on those shares.
+- Capital Gains Tax Freedom – No Capital Gains Tax is payable on disposal of shares after three years provided the EIS initial income tax relief was given and not withdrawn on those shares.

-- Loss Relief – If EIS shares are disposed of at any time at a loss (after taking into account income tax relief), such loss can be offset against the investor's capital gains or income in the year of disposal or the previous year.
+- Loss Relief – If EIS shares are disposed of at any time at a loss (after taking into account income tax relief), such loss can be offset against the investor’s capital gains or income in the year of disposal or the previous year.
 For gains offset against income tax, the net effect is to limit the investment exposure to 35p in the £1 for a 50% taxpayer if the investor realises a total loss.
-Alternatively, the losses can be offset against Capital Gains Tax at the prevailing rate of 28%.
+Alternatively, the losses can be offset against Capital Gains Tax at the prevailing rate of up to 28%.

 - Inheritance Tax Exemption – EIS Investments are generally exempt from Inheritance Tax after two years of holding the investment.